Skip to main content

 Newer oral anticoagulants

-In addition, some direct-acting oral anticoagulants are broken down in the liver; if you have alcohol-induced liver disease, tell your healthcare provider.
+In addition, some direct-acting oral anticoagulants are broken down in the liver for excretion.
+If you have liver disease or a history of liver disease, tell your healthcare provider.

 Table 1: Direct-acting oral anticoagulants